 - EB-5 loan agreement

-- The business plan is credible and Matter of Ho compliant with reasonable financial projections.
+- The business plan is credible with reasonable financial projections and Matter of Ho compliant.

-- The EB-5 capital has been placed “at-risk,” and is likely to remain “at-risk” until the end of investor’s conditional residency period.
+- The EB-5 capital will be placed “at-risk,” and is structured to remain “at-risk” until the end of each investor’s conditional residency period.

-- Any bridge financing is temporary in nature.
+- Any bridge financing in the project is temporary in nature.

 - The EB-5 capital is being used for qualified expenditures related to job creation.

 - Job creation is sufficient to meet the needs of all investors.

 - Construction inputs are modelled correctly, are reasonable, and align with the investor’s timeline.

 - A third-party corroboration of the Project budget is consistent with industry standards, and that the construction timeline is reasonable.

 - The investor’s role in the New Commercial Enterprise (NCE) meets the EB-5 visa requirements.
 NOTE: the NCE is sometimes referred to as the EB-5 investment company or EB-5 fund.